jtoem/rjhu/new.md

-#is this working?
+# i am trying to do something

-*wtf am i doing?
+*but i went too far
-*i still feel pretty cool
+*i took someones exaples

-what do you think about this?
+and it caused problems. now i cant do the basicx